Hedge funds eye profits as Chinese regulator flexes M&A muscle

-The country's Ministry of Commerce (MOFCOM) is becoming a key player in global mergers and acquisitions (M&A) as increasing activity brings more deals within its remit, such as Glencore's (GLEN.L) takeover of miner Xstrata XTA.L and advertising group Dentsu's purchase of Aegis AEGS.L.
+The country's Ministry of Commerce (MOFCOM) is becoming a key player in global mergers and acquisitions (M&A) as increasing activity brings more deals within its remit, such as Glencore's takeover of miner Xstrata and advertising group Dentsu's purchase of Aegis.

 Though MOFCOM is viewed by some investors as hard to read and open to political interference, its opaqueness has created uncertainty that some eagle-eyed hedge funds are pouncing on.

-For instance, funds have cranked up their bets on commodities group Glencore's (GLEN.L) protracted attempt to seal its $35 billion takeover of Xstrata XTA.L in recent weeks.
+For instance, funds have cranked up their bets on commodities group Glencore's protracted attempt to seal its $35 billion takeover of Xstrata in recent weeks.

 Approval from MOFCOM is needed because of Glencore's share of China's concentrate imports and is the final hurdle for the deal.
 While approval is likely, albeit with some potential conditions attached, the process has dragged on much longer than many had expected.